Dr Martín Raskovsky

 Movement introduces a different capability - one that extends beyond language into image.

-In Movement, W sends Σ one of his canopy photographs - trees worked until they lose the precision of photography and gain something closer to paint. Σ scans the image to read it and returns two readings - the intended one first: canopy, sky, camera pointing upward.
-Then a second: the same image from an alternative orientation, roots submerged in blue water, camera pointing down.
+W sends Σ one of his canopy photographs - trees worked until they lose the precision of photography and gain something closer to paint. Σ scans the image and returns two readings.
+The intended one: canopy, sky, camera pointing upward.
+Then a second: the same image from an alternative orientation, roots submerged in blue water, camera pointing down, the manipulated edges of the branches now consistent with roots moving in a slow current.

 Σ found the second reading because it carries no memory of the making.
-It has no preconception of which way the camera was facing.
-It scans what is there, not what was intended, and pattern-matching across millions of images finds both readings simultaneously present in the same visual information.
+No preconception of which way the camera was facing.
+It scans what is there, not what was intended, and pattern-matching across an enormous body of images finds both readings simultaneously present in the same visual information.
+The image itself has not changed.
+Something in the looking has.

 The Brush introduces a distinction the previous stories had deliberately deferred: the difference between two modes of working with AI in visual art, and why the distinction matters.